microbinfie-hackathon2020/CSIS/CONTRIBUTING.md

 The `name` parameter in the file needs to be named after the software too.
 Structure of the workflow is described [here](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions).
 Some examples can be found in [EXAMPLES](EXAMPLES.md).

+## Pull request etiquette

 Please fork the repo, create a separate branch in your repo.
 Make changes.
 When changes are done, create a pull request from your new branch with the dev branch on this repo.

+Please see [Read Git Flow](https://leanpub.com/git-flow/read#leanpub-auto-git-flow-example) for more information, or also please see this depiction for our workflow: https://leanpub.com/site_images/git-flow/git-flow-nvie.png

 ### Basic test ideas

+_These are ideas and are not mandatory_

 1. See if running the command with `--version` gives a version number and exits with 0
 2. See if running the command with `--help` gives a usage with stdout and exits with 0